 Limit intake of red meat and processed meats (bacon, sausage, salami, etc.)

 Eat lots of fruits, vegetables and fibres

 Colorectal cancer screening aims to detect cancer at an early stage, before signs and symptoms of the disease appear.
 The chances of a successful treatment are best in that period.

 Screening is mostly for people at average risk.
 It is recommended that people between the age of 50 and 74 at average risk (without symptoms and other risk factors) get screens for colorectal cancer every 2 years.

 Age is the most common determining factor for colorectal cancer.
 The risk of having colorectal cancer increases from the age of 50.
 From the age of 50, everyone is at some risk of having colorectal cancer.
 This is referred to as an ‘average risk’.

 Regardless of their age, some people are more at risk than others of developing colorectal cancer.
 This is particularly the case for people:

-People at high risk of developing colorectal cancer must consult a doctor.
-The doctor determines the screening method according to each person’s specific condition.
+People at high risk of developing colorectal cancer must consult a health professional.
+The health professional determines the screening method according to each person’s specific condition.

 In Canada, about 1 in 14 people will develop colorectal cancer over the course of their life